 The RespSense II capnograph with widescreen touch-panel display offers Nonin sidestream EtCO2 technology for intubated and non-intubated patients in a wide range of clinical settings.
-Portable, accurate, and cost-effective, RespSense II is suitable for use with patients in and outside the hospital, EMS transport, sleep labs, and homecare.
+Portable, accurate, and cost-effective, RespSense II is suitable for use with patients in hospitals, sleep labs, and homecare.

 Incorporates sidestream EtCO2 technology for intubated and non-intubated patients in a wide range of clinical settings

-Suitable for use with patients in and outside the hospital, EMS transport, sleep labs, homecare, and resuscitation
+Suitable for use with patients in hospitals, sleep labs, homecare, and resuscitation

 Multiple configuration options enable language, unit of measure, and alarm selection